System Design Interview Prep for Indian Engineers

 4. Not Doing Back-of-the-Envelope Math

-"We will use a database" is weak.
-"We need to store 240 GB per year, so a single PostgreSQL instance handles this easily" shows you understand the actual scale.
+"We'll use a database" is weak.
+"We need to store 240 GB per year, so a single PostgreSQL instance handles this easily" shows you understand actual scale.
+Quick math isn't hard, but it separates candidates who think in abstractions from those who think in real systems.

 5. Forgetting About Failure